Why doesn’t automated scheduling work in a small manufacturing company?

 It all depends on the situation.
 There are many things you need to feed the automated planning system to function correctly.
 It works like a set of dominos or intricate jigsaw – one mistake somewhere in the process generates another.
 Sometimes the mistakes are irreversible, and some operations are planned in the wrong way.

 First of all, an automated planning system, such as ERP, can cost you flexibility, which is an excellent advantage in a small manufacturing company.
-However, the number of variables is enormous, so you would have to change it every 2 seconds to have the last, updated version for the plan to work correctly.
+However, the number of variables is enormous, so you would have to change it every 2 seconds to have the last updated version for the plan to work correctly.
 What’s more, adding a new product /order can take longer than actually producing it, and that’s not what you are looking for.
-Last but not least: with the small scale of production, even if automated scheduling increases efficiency by 5-10%, it still won’t cover the costs of implementation, not to mention other expenses and the time needed to enter the data into the system.

 Solution for the small manufacturing companies